 - Norwich Market The largest Monday to Saturday open-air market in England has 200 stalls under colorful striped awnings.
 It occupies its own special square, under the castle and the city hall.
 The awnings were recently replaced and some purists object to the gentrification of the market, but we think it looks much the same as it did years ago when we first visited.

 - Norwich Castle Built by the Normans as a royal palace 900 years ago, Norwich Castle is today an art gallery and museum of local history.
 That includes exhibits on Queen Boudica, queen of the Iceni, an East of Anglian tribe, who led a rebellion against the Romans.
 The Iceni exhibits include examples of their fine work in gold.

-- The Norwich Lanes, a short walk from Norwich Market is a district of narrow, cobbled lanes,tiny historic buildings and a very good selection of individual shops and galleries.
+- The Norwich Lanes, a short walk from Norwich Market is a district of narrow, cobbled lanes, tiny historic buildings and a very good selection of individual shops and galleries.
 It's one of the most atmospheric and creative shopping areas you'll find and great fun to stroll around in.
-Look for Upper and Lower Goat Lanes, Cow Hill, Dove Street and Pottergate.
-See a Map of the Norwich Lanes
+Look for Upper and Lower Goat Lanes, Cow Hill, Dove Street, and Pottergate.

 - The Plantation Garden A surprising, hidden walled garden on Earlham Road, just a few hundred yards from the city's main shopping area.
 It's not easy to find but there are good directions on the garden's official website.
 And the sweet little summerhouse was newly rethatched in 2016 making the garden even more fun to visit.